MRS. GUMMERSALT'S CAT

 Mrs. Gummersalt’s Cat

-I was studying at the kitchen table for a history final the next day on 13th century Venice.
+I was studying at our kitchen table for a history final the next day on 13th century Venice.
 I was working full time at Safeway while trying to earn a B.A. in history.
-Textbooks and reference books were spread out on our kitchen table, which looked out on a miniscule back yard.
+Textbooks and reference books were spread out on the table, which looked out on a miniscule back yard.
 Outside a four foot high white picket fence separated us from our neighbors on both the left and right.
 A sheer, fifty foot cliff served as a boundary from the houses high above us.
 A small path of concrete surrounded our small back lawn.
 Our yard would never be a contender for the Super Bowl or an Olympic event, unless the committee elected to award a medal for THE TWENTY FOOT HOP.

 By verdict of the Doge and carried over by Doge Tiepolo in 1291, the island of Murano was declared a true and proper industrial area and soon became the capital of glass production in the world.
 The Doge was represented by a head of state and flanked by a popular council called Arengo, among the various privileges they were afforded was the so called "Libro d'Oro" or golden book where the–